k8spatterns/katacoda/22-Operator/04-create-webapp.md

-We use a straightforward HTTP server deployment to test our ConfigMap watch controller.
+We use a straightforward HTTP server deployment to test our ConfigMap watch _Operator_.

-Have a look at its Deployment:

-`bat webapp.yml`{{execute interrupt}}

 The web service is probably the simplest HTTP Server possible. [k8spatterns/mini-http-server](https://github.com/k8spatterns/examples/blob/master/advanced/images/mini-http-server.dockerfile) uses just netcat to expose the content of the environment variable `$MESSAGE` as HTTP response: